James Purefoy: Film and television

-Producer William J. MacDonald announced that James Purefoy would play Simon Templar in a new TV series of The Saint.
+In 2007, producer William J. Macdonald announced that Purefoy would play Simon Templar in a new TV series of The Saint.
 The new series was scheduled to start shooting in Berlin and Australia in April 2008.
 However, production ultimately did not occur and in August Purefoy was reported as negotiating with NBC to star in another series, The Philanthropist.
 He starred as Teddy Rist in the summer television series, which aired on NBC beginning in June 2009.
 His character is a billionaire playboy who decides to use his wealth and power to help others in need.

 In 2009 Purefoy played the titular character in an adaptation of Robert E. Howard's Solomon Kane.
 In 2013, The Following debuted, starring Purefoy as the lead antagonist of the series.
 He portrays Joe Carroll, a former professor who becomes a serial killer and leads a cult of followers, all of whom help create Carroll's "story".

 It was announced in June 2014 that Purefoy would join the cast of the film High-Rise with Tom Hiddleston and Jeremy Irons.
 Later in 2014, Purefoy co-starred in the Formula 1-themed music video for David Guetta's song "Dangerous".

 From 2016 to 2018 Purefoy starred as Hap Collins in Sundance's adaptation of Hap and Leonard, alongside Michael Kenneth Williams.
 In 2018 he starred as Laurens Bancroft in Altered Carbon, a Netflix original series.
 In February 2019, Hybrid (who provided the score to Interlude in Prague) released a short film to accompany their single "Hold Your Breath" from the album Light of the Fearless.
 The film starred Purefoy as the brooding "Mr Black".

 In 2020, Purefoy joined the cast of the second season of the V for Vendetta and Gotham prequel television series Pennyworth in a main role, portraying Captain Gulliver "Gully" Troy, a former SAS captain and the leader of a crew of criminals consisting of former soldiers, who later becomes the enhanced super-soldier Captain Blighty in the 2022 third season.

+He portrayed the father of the Mitford sisters, ‘Farve’, in the 2025 TV series Outrageous.
+He grew a moustache for the role.

 Personal life

-Purefoy has a son, Joseph (born 1997), with the actress Holly Aird.
-He also has a daughter, Rose (born 2012) and another two sons, Ned and Kit, (born 2017) with documentary director and producer Jessica Adams.
-He married Adams in Somerset in July 2014.
+Purefoy married actress Holly Aird in 1996, with whom he has a son.
+They divorced in 2002.

+In 2014 he married art historian Jessica Adams with whom he has a daughter and two sons.

 Purefoy is a supporter of both Yeovil Town and Manchester United.